bobtherobot/myfs/README.md

 # myfs
-My simplified, cross-platform methods for manipulating files and folders syncronously with Node.js.
+My lightweight, Node-specific, no dependancy, simplified, cross-platform methods for manipulating files and folders syncronously with Node.js.

 ### Install